BIM2TWIN-Team/DTP-fixes/README.md

 Set your `DEV_TOKEN`, `DTP_DOMAIN` and `LOG_DIR` in `DTP_API/DTP_config.xml`

-You can run the script with the below command:
+You can run the script with the below command for **B2T ontology**:

 ```shell
 python3 fix_graph.py --target_level element --node_type asbuilt